 He was well versed in history, from slavery to Jim Crow to Emmitt Till to Malcolm X. He was literate in politics of the Middle East and the oppression of Muslims.

 Mark Cuban has a particular view of the NBA power structure, interpreting it as one of tolerance.
 He recently said that the NBA wouldn’t shun a player who had a political point of view the majority disagreed with, as if Mahmoud Abdul-Rauf had never existed and for Cuban he hadn’t.
-Cuban didn’t buy the Mavericks until 2000, well after the exile of Abdul-Rauf began the sad story of a league and their owners who just couldn’t tolerate what he represented, both personally and because the mostly white customers who came to the arena viewed him through the prism of them.
-They were vehemently opposed to Abdul-Rauf’s presence.
+Cuban didn’t buy the Mavericks until 2000, well after the exile of Abdul-Rauf began the sad story of a league and their owners who just couldn’t tolerate what he represented.
+It was a personal dislike for Abdul-Rauf’s cause and a professional fear.
+The mostly white customers who came to the arena viewed Abdul-Rauf through the prism of them.
+They were vehemently opposed to his presence.
+How dare he?
 Not standing for the national anthem was interpreted as not loving this country which was interpreted through the racial prism that is always there.
 Go back to Africa.
 Go back to Africa.
 Go back to Africa.

 There was an irony about the entire thing.
 Abdul-Rauf saw the anthem as a symbol of racism and oppression.
 NBA fans saw Abdul-Rauf as a symbol of entitlement and selfishness.
 The two sides could never find a bridge.

-When Abdul-Rauf suffered a foot injury and was sidelined, his teammates struggled with the factual details, absorbing it as one more dramatization.
-They felt equal parts rejected and abandoned, hung out to dry, because for Abdul-Rauf, basketball was no longer front and center.
-The protest had done that, made it all backwards theater, so that Abdul-Rauf was paralyzed by his particular brand of theology that shut team goals out.
+When Abdul-Rauf suffered a foot injury and was sidelined, his teammates struggled with the factual details.
+They absorbed it as one more dramatization.
+During the entire anthem mess, his teammates felt rejected and abandoned and hung out to dry because, for Abdul-Rauf, basketball was no longer front and center.
+The protest had done that, made it all backward theater so that Abdul-Rauf was paralyzed by his particular brand of theology that shut team goals out.
 A local columnist said he had no heart.

 His politics meant that much to him and he meant that little to the NBA.
-At the end of the day, he was another guard, quick to rim, dribbled like a genius, finished through contact, tough for his size.
+At the end of the day, he was another guard, quick to rim who dribbled like a genius and finished through contact.
+He was tough for his size.
 His defense was mediocre and then his career was hijacked.
 On purpose.
 On accident.
 He lost his starting position.
 His minutes mysteriously faded.
 And then so did the career.
 His house burned down.
 He was threatened in every way you threaten a black man.
 KKK.
 Letters.
 Phone calls.
 Threats to harm his children.

 All these years later, it is what it is.
 In the era of the ’90’s with Kevin Garnett and Kobe Bryant and Allen Iverson and Tim Duncan and Tracy McGrady and Dirk Nowitzki and Paul Pierce, it should have also been Mahmoud Abdul- Rauf.
 But it wasn’t.
 He talks about suing the NBA, as if he didn’t do this to himself.